SeismicSource/requake/README.md

 The different running modes are specified as "verbs" (positional arguments).
 Currently supported verbs are:

-    requake sample_config       write sample config file to current directory and exit
-    requake scan_catalog        scan an existing catalog for earthquake pairs
-    requake scan_template       scan a continuous waveform stream using a template
-    requake plot_pair           plot traces for a given event pair requake build_families      build families of repeating earthquakes from a catalog of pairs
+    sample_config       write sample config file to current directory and exit scan_catalog        scan an existing catalog for earthquake pairs scan_template       scan a continuous waveform stream using a template plot_pair           plot traces for a given event pair build_families      build families of repeating earthquakes from a catalog of pairs
+    plot_families       plot traces for one ore more event families flag_family         flag a family of repeating earthquakes as valid or not valid.
+Note that all families are valid by default when first created

 Certain running modes (e.g., `plot_pair`) require further arguments (use, e.g., `requake plot_pair -h` to get help).